Kunming railway station

 Kunming railway station (昆明站 (Kūnmíng Zhàn)) is the main railway station serving the city of Kunming, Yunnan, China.
 It is located about four kilometres from the city centre.
+It handles most high-speed rail services for destinations within Yunnan along with virtually all non-high-speed services.

-It is known for a terrorist attack that happened at the station on March 1, 2014, which killed 33 people and injured 143, including many children.
+It is also known for a terrorist attack that happened at the station on March 1, 2014, which resulted in the death of 33 people and the injury of 143, including many children in both categories.

 Connections

 Kunming railway station is located on the Shanghai–Kunming Railway, the Chengdu–Kunming Railway, the Neijiang–Kunming Railway and the Nanning–Kunming Railway.
 It is also served by a station on Line 1 of the Kunming Metro.

 Other railway stations in Kunming

 Kunming's other main railway station is Kunming South railway station, located in Chenggong District and used for high-speed rail services.
 Kunming also has the Kunming North railway station (昆明北站), on the meter-gauge Kunming–Hai Phong Railway.
 Presently, it only has very limited service, but a Kunming Metro station of the same name has recently been built in the area and is a major interchange for the system.